presslabs/django-payu-ro/example/README.md

 ```

 You should then be able to open your browser on http://127.0.0.1:8000 and see
-a page with a payu form.
+a page with a PayU form.